Tanks of Czechoslovakia: Operational history

 It was also used in the German invasion of the Soviet Union from 1941 onwards in German and Hungarian units but was outclassed by Soviet tanks such as the T-34.
-Some ex-German units were issued to the Romanians in 1943, after the loss of many of the Romanian R-2 tanks.
+Some ex-German units were issued to the Romanians in 1943, after the loss of many of the Romanian R-2 (LT vz.
+35) tanks.
 By then, it had become largely obsolete, though the chassis was adapted to a variety of different roles with success.
 Notable variations include the Sd.Kfz.
 138 Marder III mobile anti-tank gun, the Sd.Kfz.
 138/1 Grille mobile howitzer, Flakpanzer 38(t) and the Jagdpanzer 38(t) "Hetzer" tank destroyer.
 Small numbers were also used for reconnaissance, training and security duties, such as deployment on armoured trains.